FlipperPA/at-t-pihole/README.md

 sudo apt-get -y upgrade; [ -e /var/run/reboot-required ] && sudo reboot
 ```

-You can add this to `cron` nightly to ensure your system is patched.
+You can add this to the `root` user's `cron` nightly to ensure your system is patched.

 ## You're done!